In an emergency

 When a flood threatens

 - Listen to your local radio station, or keep an eye on the channels outlined above at Emergency updates.

-- Lift household items as high above the floor as possible.
+- Lift household items as high above the floor as possible, and use watertight containers where you can.

 - Move out of the flooded area or go to the nearest high ground.